draftdev/jobs/sdr.md

 **And now we're looking for someone to join as our first Sales Development Representative**

-### We'd Like Someone Who Can:
+### Day-to-Day Responsibilities:
-- Understand our prospects and ideal clients at a high level (big plus if you have any past software development or industry experience)
+- Understand our prospects and ideal clients at a high level
-- Proactively find and initiate conversations with new leads
+- Perform prospecting activities to drive new business growth
-- Build relationships and look for key indicators that leads might be ready to buy
+- Build relationships and identify key buying signals to move prospects through the sales pipeline
-- Promptly and clearly communicate with prospects and Draft.dev team members in excellent written English
+- Prompt and clear communication with prospects and Draft.dev team members in excellent written English
-- Create and run cold email and Linkedin campaigns using modern tools (we use Apollo and Pipedrive)
+- Create and run cold email and Linkedin campaigns using modern tools
 - Qualify and research inbound leads
 - Take notes and contribute to sales calls to ensure we're a good fit for clients
 - Help with sales ops, setting up automated emails, follow-up campaigns, etc. as needed
-- Grow into an Account Executive role in 3-6 months
+- Weekly sales check-in meetings
+- Joining sales calls in US and EU time zones

-### Expectations:
+### Skills and Qualifications:
 - 2+ years of professional experience
-- ~40 working hours per week
 - Native-level English writing and speaking skills
-- Adhere to and improve existing sales processes
+- Experience adhering to and improving sales processes

-- Weekly sales check-in meetings
-- Joining sales meetings (mostly US and EU-based)
+### Preferred Qualifications:
+- Past software development or industry experience
+- Experience with Apollo and Pipedrive

 ### Perks:
 - Flexible hours, location, and mostly asynchronous work